The photograph of a nice thing is not necessarily a nice picture

 I subscribe this statement in full.

 When you say “reportage” you imagine “crime”, “war”, “catastrophe”.
 The people have a natural captivation with conflict and intense motility, which easily yields to what I call “the market of horror”.
-There is a less dramatic, more peaceful way to describe the humanity, and it’s in the course of popular gathering as festivals, carnivals, parties or religious celebrations, which are at least chances for anthropological research.
+There is a less dramatic, more peaceful way to describe the humanity, and it’s in the course of popular gathering as festivals, carnivals, races, parties or religious celebrations, which are at least chances for anthropological research.

-As a writer, I like to take pictures with a literary twist or images that remind me of a story: Buzzati’s “The Tartar Steppe”, for example, or Shakespeare’s “Macbeth”, Plato or… these two guys (left), romancing in the golden mile of the town.
+As a writer, I like to take pictures with a literary twist or images that remind me of a story: Buzzati’s “The Tartar Steppe”, for example, Shakespeare’s “Macbeth”, Plato or… these two guys (left), romancing in the golden mile of the town.

 What I believe photography should be, relating to Art, stems from an absolute discretion and free will as pertaining to subject and purpose, not depending on any esthetics or economics.
 A high accuracy in the execution of the finished pieces (here is where the craftsmanship part comes handy), and some criteria tieing-up all works together to some aspects that make your pictures (and that’s where the endeavor becomes arduous) recognizable as yours.